hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 	</figure>

 Here is the Python code to generate it.
-You can check it for other numbers besides $2$ as well:
+You can check it for other numbers besides $2$ as well by simply changing the `power` variable:

 ```python
 import matplotlib.pyplot as plt